 Introduction to 3-D Solid Modeling for Design teaches the use of 3D solid modeling CAD packages.
 Instruction includes how to use a 3D CAD package to develop solid models in order to generate assemblies and 2D drawings.
 This course focuses on Solidworks or Inventor.

-Prerequisites: EGR 100 or Department approval and Reading Proficiency.

-ME 232.
-Geometric Dimensioning and Tolerancing.
-2 Credit Hours.
+Prerequisites: EGR 100 or Department approval and Reading Proficiency department approval, and Reading Proficiency ME 243.
+Strength of Materials.
+3 Credit Hours.